csipapicsa/2ndYearProject-NLP/README.md

 analysis accuracy through a simple RNN model and how it compares to a Hugging Face transformers model without heavy preprocessing.

 ## How to run
-In order to reproduce our results you must run the "Simple pipeline", "Bert Uncased" notebooks in order to create, train and test the respective models, and save a csv file for the RNN and 1 for the Bert model containing the test results inside the "results" folder.
+In order to reproduce our results you must run the "LSTM model", "Bert Uncased" notebooks in order to create, train and test the respective models, and save a csv file for the LSTM and 1 for the Bert model containing the test results inside the "results" folder.

 Afterwards you need to change the "path" value in the "Result Viz" notebook to your newly created csv file and then simply run the "Result Viz" notebook in order to view the result figures.